jagadishb1409/pythontutorials/016-Networking with Sockets and Requests/readme.md

 In this example, we're creating a TCP socket and binding it to port 8888 on all available network interfaces.
 We're then listening for incoming connections using the listen method.

-When a client connects, we accept the connection using the accept method.
+When a client connects, we accept the connection using the 'accept' method.
 We then send the greeting message b'Hello, client!' to the client using the sendall method, and close the connection using the close method.

 ### Example: Simple Client (continued)